-A couple years ago I wrote about 99 out of 100 top brands have their .com domain names, and I was always fascinated how strong the .com address is.
-Naturally the source is becoming depleted, there are no more 4-letter .com domains for base price and people are starting to ask themselves, “are there any 5-letter .com domains left?”
+A couple of years ago I wrote about 99 out of 100 top brands have their .com domain names, and I was always fascinated by how strong the .com address is.
+Naturally, the source is becoming depleted, there are no more 4-letter .com domains for base price and people are starting to ask themselves, “are there any 5-letter .com domains left?”

 I never had the opportunity of talking with a company that went from .net into a .com, although I did interview a company that is doing great and they are a reputable brand in their space and they are sticking to their guns with their .net (while the .com is for sale).
 I wonder if the ads on inchoo.com are performing well, and generating income to the domain owner, solely because inchoo.net is making waves?
 My gut feeling tells me that it is, but only “Tony from inchoo.com” can confirm or deny this.
 I tried reaching out to him, but no response.